Supports for Forestry Workers, Communities and Businesses

 - Forest Employment Program: Creates short-term employment to help forest contractors explore new work.

-- Skills Training for Job Pathways: Connects impacted workers and communities with skills training and educational opportunities for new careers.
+- Employer Training Grant; Provides impacted contractors with skills training and educational opportunities for new careers

-- Community Rapid Response Team: This team will provide in-community support and will coordinate with ministries and organizations to ensure supports are in place for individuals and communities.
+- Community Transition Services: This team will provide on-the-ground economic development and community support service, and will coordinate with ministries and organizations to ensure supports are in place for individuals and communities.

 Our Forests.
 Our Future.

 We're changing how we manage B.C. forests by taking better care of old growth forests, making communities and smaller businesses a priority, and working in partnership with First Nations.